kubedb/cli/docs/guides/mongodb/configuration/using-CRD-configuration.md

 ---
 title: Run MongoDB with Custom Configuration
 menu:
-  docs_0.8.0:
+  docs_0.9.0-rc.0:
     identifier: mg-crd-configuration
     name: Using CRD Config
     parent: mg-configuration
     weight: 15
-menu_name: docs_0.8.0
+menu_name: docs_0.9.0-rc.0
 section_menu_id: guides
 ---

 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).

-# Configuration Using CRD
+# Run MongoDB with Custom Configuration

-KubeDB supports providing variation configuration for MongoDB through [PodTemplate](/docs/concepts/databases/mongodb.md#specpodtemplate).
+KubeDB supports providing custom configuration for MongoDB via [PodTemplate](/docs/concepts/databases/mongodb.md#specpodtemplate).
 This tutorial will show you how to use KubeDB to run a MongoDB database with custom configuration using PodTemplate.

 ## Before You Begin